a16z-infra/llm-app-stack/README.md

 This is a list of available tools, projects, and vendors at each layer of the LLM app stack.

 Our [original article](https://a16z.com/2023/06/20/emerging-architectures-for-llm-applications/) included only the most popular tools based on user interviews.
-This repo, instead, attempts to be more comprehensive, covering more options in each category, and enabling continual updates over time.
-If you see anything missing from list, or miscategorized, please open a PR or issue!
-There is also a guide to using [Perplexity/ChatGPT](#formatting-prompt-templates) to make the markdown formatting easier!
+This repo is intended to be more comprehensive, covering more options in each category, and kept up-to-date.
+If you see anything missing or miscategorized, please open a PR or issue!
+There is also a guide to using [Perplexity or ChatGPT](#formatting-prompt-templates) to make the markdown formatting easier.

 ## Table of Contents